1945 – Present : More than seventy years of great chamber music.

 Dallas Chamber Music Society concerts were held in Scott Hall until the building was demolished in 1960, after which they moved to Highland Park Town Hall, The Hockaday School, and several venues on the campus of Southern Methodist University, before moving to Caruth Auditorium in 1965.

 Dorothea Kelley served as Artistic Director from its incorporation until 2009, when she passed the baton to Candace Bawcombe.
 Dorothea was the inspiration that sustained the organization through the years.
 She was also the Manager until 1997, shepherding the organization through many difficult years – pleading and cajoling volunteers to help with the activities needed to plan and execute each season’s concerts.
 Her primary aim was always to present chamber music concerts of only the highest quality available.
 The organization was proud to organize a successful Gala in 2006 on the occasion of Dorothea Kelley’s 100th birthday.
 While Ms. Kelley stepped down as Executive Director, she continued her active role as Artistic Director and Board member until her death in 2009.
 P Jay Peterson joined the organization as Executive Director in 2007.
-In 2011, Ms. Peterson moved into her position as Executive Director for Development and LaNell Armour was hired as the organization’s General Manager.
+In 2011, Ms. Peterson moved into her position as Executive Director for Development, and LaNell Armour was hired as the organization’s General Manager.
+In 2014, the Dallas Chamber Music Society hired Yoori Marti as their new Executive Director.

 Dallas Chamber Music Society has presented an impressive series of distinguished chamber music ensembles over the years, including Academy of St. Martin-in-the-Fields Chamber Ensemble, Emerson String Quartet, Juilliard Quartet, New World Quartet, and St. Lawrence String Quartet.
 Hardly any famous trio, quartet or chamber orchestra has not been heard on these programs.